atlassian/github-for-jira/docs/builds.md

           sleep 60s
 ```

-Once you have a similar file in any of your repositories that are connected to our app, you will start to see builds data
+Once you have a similar file in any of your repositories that are connected to your Jira via the app, you will start to see builds data
 in the development panel in Jira.

 ![Builds data in Jira](./images/builds-data-jira-dev-panel.png)